GHRS Mission, Vision, Values & Philosophy

 ARTICLE IV - BOARD OF DIRECTORS

 Section 1: Role of the Board of Directors.
 The Board is responsible for overall policy and direction of the Organization.
-The Board shall have a minimum of five Directors and a maximum of twelve Directors.
-The Board receives no compensation for their service on the Board either in goods or in kind.
+The Board shall have a minimum of five (5) elected Directors and a maximum of twelve (12) elected Directors exclusive of the Chapter Managers who are appointed to the Board because of their position as Chapter Manager (See Article IV, Section 3, below).
+The Directors receive no compensation for their service on the Board either in goods or in kind.
 Directors and those appointed by the Board of Directors are solely responsible for communications on behalf of the Organization, including distribution of all electronic records to non-Board members

 Ensure the health, safety and well-being of all rabbits in the care of GHRS, including all foster and sanctuary homes;